UH Liver Experts Provide Coordinated Care for Fatty Liver Disease (FLD)

 Expert Diagnosis of Fatty Liver Disease

-Many of the conditions that contribute to fatty liver disease can be improved through lifestyle changes, including an improved fatty liver diet.
-This includes eating more of a plant-based diet with more fruits, vegetables and high-fiber plants such as whole grains and legumes.
-It is also important to reduce your intake of sugar, salt, trans fat, saturated fat and refined carbohydrates.
+Dietary changes may include eating more of a plant-based diet with more fruits, vegetables and high-fiber plants such as whole grains and legumes.
+It is also important to reduce your intake of sugar, salt, trans fats, saturated fat and refined carbohydrates.